o3de/o3de.org/content/docs/userguide/particles/editor/reference-configuration.md

 ---
-description: ' Use the Configuration attribute in the &ALYlong; &particle-editor;
-  to specify the minimum and maximum specs for your particle emitters. '
+description: ' Use the Configuration attribute in the Amazon Lumberyard Particle Editor to specify the minimum and maximum specs for your particle emitters. '
 title: Configuration Attribute
 ---